 And finally have you ever seen a nutritional label on an apple?
 The more we eat whole foods, unprocessed, without the addition of salt to preserve and sugar to hide the taste of the salt, the healthier we will be.
 So remember each week to put foods in the trolley that you can enjoy just as nature intended.

-- Ingredient lists – as a rule of thumb if it feels like you are reading Latin or the list is as long as your arm it is probably best to put the packet down!
+As a rule of thumb, if it feels like you are reading Latin or the list is as long as your arm, it's probably best to put the packet down!

-Ingredients are listed in order of quantity, and for many products you should be able to guess what the top 3 should be.
-However alarm bells should ring if for example sugar is the second ingredient in a food that you wouldn’t normally think of as sweet, such as bread or a pasta sauce.
+When it comes to understanding food labels, you should know ingredients are listed in order of quantity.
+And for many products you should be able to guess what the top 3 should be.
+However, alarm bells should ring if for example sugar is the second ingredient in a food that you wouldn’t normally think of as sweet, such as bread or a pasta sauce.

-- Nutritional Information – these are the most complex labels to decipher but once you can break down the food into your basic food groups it makes a lot more sense.
+These are the most complex labels to decipher but once you can break down the food into your basic food groups, it makes a lot more sense.